carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 > 1. You want to create a model to classify a protein's subcellular localization (nucleus, mitochondria, plasma membrane, etc.).
 > You have a labeled set of 15,000 human proteins with 237 features for each protein.
 > These features were computationally derived from simulations using protein structure predicting software, and do not have any predefined meaning.
+> Thus, you do not expect the features to be meaningful for human interpretation.
 >
 > 2. You want to create a model to predict whether or not a species' conservation status (least concern, endangered, extinct, etc.) will be affected by climate change.
 > You have a labeled dataset of 40 species, with 18 features for each species which have been curated by ecologists.